Navid-Ziaei/Combined-Channel-iEEG-Decoder/README.md

 <br/>

 ## Citations
-The code contained in this repository for LDGD is companion to the paper:
+The code contained in this repository for Single-Patient model is companion to the paper:

 ```
 @article{memar2024combined,